blowb/blowb-doc/install-internet-service-docker/piwik.rst

 To start the Piwik container, run the following command:
 ::

-   docker run -d --restart always --name piwik --dns $DOCKER_INET \
+   docker run -d --restart always --name piwik --dns $DOCKER_ADDR \
     --volumes-from piwik-data blowb/piwik

 For the first time the container starts will download and decompress the Piwik installation to ``/var/www/piwik``.